arshlakhina/Python_and_the_Web/README.md

     ![pull request image](https://help.github.com/assets/images/help/pull_requests/choose-base-and-compare-branches.png)

     Read more about pull requests on the [GitHub help pages](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 - Now wait, until one of us *reviews your Pull Request*!
-If there are any conflicts, you will get a notification.
+If there are any conflicts, you will get a notification via email.

 ## README Template for scripts